Fibromyalgia prescription medications and resources that provide help.

 Several million American are affected by Fibromyalgia.
 The condition leads to chronic pain and it is difficult to treat and impossible to cure.
 While prescription medications themselves do not cure fibromyalgia, they can help reduce symptoms and provide some form of relief.
+There are financial aid, drug company resources, and government benefits that can all assist.
 Locate some of the resources and assistance programs that may offer free or low cost prescription drugs and antidepressants that can be used to help treat fibromyalgia.

 While not all people who have been diagnosed with fibromyalgia will benefit, or want to use medicines, some in fact may help address certain conditions.
 Some of the symptoms of fibromyalgia, especially frequent waking during the night as well as the associated muscle pain, can be treated by some low cost or free prescription drugs and medications.
 Some people with more severe symptoms, such as sleep problems, pain, or depression may find medicines beneficial to them.
 Individuals will need to be qualified and meet certain guidelines, including income thresholds, in order to qualify for free medications and treatment.